Almezing/almezing.github.io/_posts/2018-12-10-First-Post.md

 [Will come back to flesh out the parts leading up to the job going wrong.
 So far it was due to bad intel and underestimation which led to a “trap”]

 Vanguard arrived at the point of entry.
 This side point was found to be the quickest but safest way into where the assets were being held.
 An entry midway between office area and basement where the other asset is housed and escape route is mapped to the rendezvous point.
-The facility looked heavily guarded from the outside, but the intel suggest this was only a front due intel suggest the interior will nearly be empty of patrols.
+The facility looked heavily guarded from the outside, but the intel suggest this was only a front and the interior will nearly be empty of patrols.
 The first assets resides on a computer desk somewhere in the office space.
 It was sent and stored there about a week ago.
-It could have been deleted after sitting for so long, but traces of it can be recovered.
+It may have been deleted after sitting for so long, but traces of it can be recovered.

 [might name the crew members]

 The crew consisted of a ragtag character all trying to make a quick buck.
 There’s the wanna be gangster, the hot headed bimbo, literally some kid, the usual big guy, and the butch chick.

 [The crew makes their way pass guards to gain the first assets.
 They make a safe venture to the office space while {{Bubbles}}, with the help of the kid lookout, hack through the facility’s security, and extract the schematic blueprint onto a storage chip.
 Then they make their way down to the basement.
 Security got heavier.
 The crew were nearly caught to make their way down.
 Their paced need to slow down until getting into where the weapon crate was to be found.
 They needed to broke through one final down, but minutes later the alarm sounded off.
 The the sound shocked through the entire crew, defying their expectations.
 Guard where heard making their way to the area. ]

 The job was a disaster.
 Bullets are flying down the corridor.
 Some are ricocheting off the security door at the back.
 AmIba guards must have brought in they’re H.I.M. issued tech just for this hit.
 All it took was one stray ricocheting into the eye socket of the poor bastard carrying the schematic documents.
 The crew member slumped back against the wall, loosening his grip on his weapon to use the rest of his final moments to maneuver the memory card out from his coat pocket but his arm went limp, as did his entire body.
 The chip was snatch by the kid-lookout hiding behind the thin corner that narrows the hallway, where the rest of the vanguard team were locked down.